thanos1983/terraform/Azure/modules/NullResource/README.md

 The [file Provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/file) copies files or directories from the machine running Terraform to the newly created resource.
 The file provisioner supports both ssh and winrm type connections.

+### local-exec Provisioner

+The [local-exec provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec) invokes a local executable after a resource is created.
+This invokes a process on the machine running Terraform, not on the resource.

 ### remote-exec Provisioner

 The [remote-exec Provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/remote-exec) invokes a script on a remote resource after it is created.
 This can be used to run a configuration management tool, bootstrap into a cluster, etc. To invoke a local process, see the local-exec provisioner instead.
 The remote-exec provisioner requires a connection and supports both ssh and winrm.